R3Conclave/conclave-samples/cordapp/README.md

 the data to be processed by the enclave.
 As mentioned before, the `identity` parameter object contains the identity of the sender if the sender is not anonymous.
 It is set to null if the sender is anonymous.

-!!! important
+*Note:
 The `receiveMail` method has an extra identity parameter in addition to the parameters in a regular enclave.
-You can check how this works in the [CordaEnclave class](https://github.com/R3Conclave/conclave-samples/blob/master/cordapp/enclave/src/main/kotlin/com/r3/conclave/cordapp/sample/enclave/CordaEnclave.kt).
+You can check how this works in the [CordaEnclave class](https://github.com/R3Conclave/conclave-samples/blob/master/cordapp/enclave/src/main/kotlin/com/r3/conclave/cordapp/sample/enclave/CordaEnclave.kt).*